 FSANZ developed and applied a standard communication strategy to this application.
 All calls for submissions are notified via the FSANZ Notification Circular, media release, FSANZ's social media channels and Food Standards News.
 Subscribers and interested parties are also notified about the availability of reports for public comment.

 The process by which FSANZ approaches standards development matters is open, accountable, consultative and transparent.
-Public submissions are called to obtain the views of interested parties on issues raised by the application and the impacts of regulatory options.
+Public submissions are called to obtain the views of interested parties on the draft variation.